KoTubA/URL-Shortener/README.md

 CREATE DATABASE databasename;
 ```

-Import the `/setup/import.sql` file into the current DBMS.
+Import the `/setup/import.sql` file into the database you created.

 **3. Check the database connection configuration data:**